Danil22May/HumbleHeroesBack/README.md

 Available endpoints

-POST /superheroes - creates new superheroe with corresponding properties GET /superheroes - fetch all the superheroes by "humbleScore"
+POST /superheroes - creates new superheroe with corresponding properties <br>
+GET /superheroes - fetch all the superheroes by "humbleScore"

 ## Installation